 I’m an experienced early childhood educator with many years experience, including my own family daycare in which I see many similarities to the Waldorf pre-school.
 I feel we all have a share in the raising of our children.
 I look forward to deepening my understanding of Waldorf and really appreciate the warmth of the community here at SWS.

 I am thankful to once again be teaching at a Waldorf School after teaching art and grade school for several years in the public system.
 In the past I co-taught in the kindergarten at the Whistler Waldorf School.
 I have also taught at the North Vancouver Waldorf School as the practical arts teacher for Grades 2-12, as well as teaching studio art classes to the high school.
 Having graduated from Emily Carr Institute of Art and Design and currently developing my home art and ceramic studio, I look forward to further involvement in the Squamish Arts Community.
-I am so grateful to be working at Squamish Waldorf School.
-My son Owen also loves his days in Grade Two and I look forward to when our baby Clara can experience the joy of SWS herself.
-My family and I are thrilled to be here in Squamish and a part of the Squamish Waldorf Community!
+I am so grateful to be working at Squamish Waldorf School and glad my children are a part of this school and the Squamish Waldorf Community!

 Born the second of five in a large extended family, children have always been a big part of my life.
 I graduated from SFU with a degree in music composition, and then continued on in the non-profit arts sector where I discovered my passion for community organizations.
 I worked as operations manager for Vancouver’s Western Front Society and co-founded a non-profit arts production company.
 With the start of my family, I shifted to teaching early childhood music and movement.